open-mmlab/MMGEN-FaceStylor/README.md

 - For training settings, the parameters have slight difference from the paper.
 And I also tried `ADA`, `freezeD` and other methods not mentioned in paper.
 - More styles will be available in the next version.
 - More applications will be available in the next version.
-- We are also considering a web-side application.
 - Further code clean jobs.

 ## Acknowledgments